aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 The `create_type_defs` function allows you to create multiple new type definitions in Apache Atlas in bulk.
 It takes in a `TypesDef` object and an optional access token for authentication purposes.

-> **Note:** Only new definitions will be created, and any changes to the existing definitions will be discarded.
+> **Note**: Only new definitions will be created, and any changes to the existing definitions will be discarded.

 Here's an example of how to use the `create_type_defs` function: